yamashin42/yamashin42/EN.md

 - Apr.
 2017 - Mar.
 2019: Department of Pure and Applied Physics, Graduate School of Advanced Science and Engineering, Wasda University (Master of Engineering)
 - Jul.
 2017 - Sep.
 2017: Cross-disciplinary Scholars in Science and Technology (CSST) Program / California Research Training Program in Computational and Applied Mathematics, University of California, Los Angeles
 - Jan.
 2019 - Mar.
 2019: Internship, Omron SinicX Corporation
 - Apr.
-2019 - Present: Department of Pure and Applied Physics, Graduate School of Advanced Science and Engineering, Waseda Unievrsity (Ph.D. course)
+2019 - Mar.
+2022: Department of Pure and Applied Physics, Graduate School of Advanced Science and Engineering, Waseda Unievrsity (Doctor of Engineering)
 (Graduate Program for Embodied Informatics)
 - Sep.
 2019 - Dec.
 2019: Visiting Researcher, Data and Web Science Group, University of Mannheim
 - May.
-2020 - Present: Research Assistant, Artificial Intelligence Research Center, The National Institute of Advanced Industrial Science and Technology (AIST)
+2020 - Mar.
+2022: Research Assistant, Artificial Intelligence Research Center, The National Institute of Advanced Industrial Science and Technology (AIST)

 ### International Conference/Journal Article
 1. **Shintaro Yamamoto**, Ryota Suzuki, Seitaro Shinagawa, Hirokatsu Kataoka, Shigeo Morishima "Analysis of Use of Figures and Tables in Computer Vision Papers Using Image Recognition Technique", Journal of the Japan Society for Precision Engineering (in Japanese), Dec.
 2021